Frameworks & Arguments

 What's the minimum effective dose?

-What is the simplest, fastest intervention that would produce the behaviour change?
-Sometimes that's a job aid.
-Sometimes it's a 5-minute module.
-Sometimes it's a manager conversation guide.
-Build the minimum effective solution, measure it, then iterate.
+What is the simplest intervention that would produce the behaviour change?
+Build the minimum, measure it, iterate.

 05